eiffel-community/eiffel-intelligence-frontend/wiki/markdown/configuration.md

 You can set as many EI back-end instances as you intend to use.

-## Eiffel-Intelligence front-end server settings
+## Eiffel Intelligence front-end server settings

-Which port EIffel-Intelligence front-end web-server should be started with is set by the property **server.port**:
+Which port Eiffel Intelligence front-end web-server should be started with is set by the property **server.port**:

     server.port=8080